 - 4.1 The valuer may be asked for a valuation without the benefit of an internal inspection, and with or without the benefit of an earlier report.
-This may be called a 'desk-top', 'drive-by' or 'pavement' valuation, or an 'external appraisal', and may include reference to automated valuation models (AVMs). - 4.2 When an opinion is provided on this basis, it must be confirmed in writing, and the manner of valuation and the restrictions under which it is given clearly stated (see VPS 1 section 3 paragraph 3.1 (i).
+This may be called a 'desk-top', 'drive-by' or 'pavement' valuation, or an 'external appraisal'. - 4.2 When an opinion is provided on this basis, it must be confirmed in writing, and the manner of valuation and the restrictions under which it is given clearly stated (see VPS 1.2, Restricted information).
 The lender must be informed that the value stated in such a fashion must not be disclosed to the borrower or any other party. - 4.3 Many lenders use a standard pro-forma report for valuations without an internal inspection.
-Where this is the case, the valuer does not need to comment on: - The manner of valuation; - The restrictions under which it is given; - · The non-disclosure to the borrower and/or other third parties; or - Where the pro-forma, or lender's terms of engagement or guidance manuals (or equivalent) already state the assumptions, restrictions and terms under which the valuer should prepare the report. - 4.4 Where a desk-top opinion is sought without any form of inspection of the property itself, the valuer should exercise additional caution particularly as to the intended use of the valuation.
+Where this is the case, the valuer does not need to comment on: - the manner of valuation: - the restrictions under which it is given; - the non-disclosure to the borrower and/or other third parties; or - where the pro-forma, or lender's terms of engagement or guidance manuals (or equivalent) already state the assumptions, restrictions and terms under which the valuer should prepare the report. - 4.4 Where a desk-top opinion is sought without any form of inspection of the property itself, the valuer should exercise additional caution particularly as to the intended use of the valuation.
 It is likely to be used for a preliminary assessment prior to a more detailed investigation at a later date (and paragraph 5 may also apply).
 The valuer should ensure that the source of information and the rationale used in arriving at the desk-top valuation are documented and retained, given that there will be no site notes.